samuel-lucas6/Kryptor/README.md

 ## Main Features:

-- 100% offline besides automatic checks for updates (which can be disabled).
+- Can be run offline.
+By default there are automatic checks for updates, but this can be disabled.
 No account needed.
 - File encryption using XChaCha20 (default), XSalsa20, AES-CBC, or AES-CTR with 256-bit keys.
 - Key derivation using Password Hashing Competition winner Argon2.
 - A unique encryption key per file derived from a password and/or keyfile.